holic/ethfs/packages/contracts/README.md

 - try SSTORE2Map for gas, but may not let us prepopulate the map
 - check read gas if we store Files with (checksum, pointer)[] instead of checksum[] to avoid read time store look ups
 - use interfaces to reduce downstream imports

-- try deploying file reader/wrapper as a contract with all the info inside it that is needed to read out files
+- ~~try deploying file reader/wrapper as a contract with all the info inside it that is needed to read out files~~ not much cheaper file reads (~10k gas) and much more expensive writes (~200k gas) ultimately, the cheapest gas-wise is to inline all the buffer appending and never pass large bytes through function calls

 - ~~decide if getters (contentLength, getPointer) should revert or return 0~~ revert, since mapping getters are already available